yongtai-yin/yongtai-yin.github.io/index.md

 ## About Me

-I am a research assistant at CUHK.
+I am currently a research assistant in the Department of Electronic Engineering at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk), supervisored by [Prof. Wing-Kin Ma](https://www.ee.cuhk.edu.hk/~wkma/).
+I received my Master's Degree in Information and Communication Engineering at [Northwestern Polytechnical University](https://en.nwpu.edu.cn/), advised by Prof. Ling Wang and Prof. Yuexian Wang.
+Prior to this, I obtained my Bachelor’s Degree in Communication Engineering from [Northwestern Polytechnical University](https://en.nwpu.edu.cn/).

 ## Research Interests